supervision

 I specialise in psychosexual supervision and sex addiction treatment supervision

-As a qualified educator and current lecturer I also work well; and very much enjoy, supervising person centred or intergrative therapists and student counsellors
+As a qualified educator and having lecturered in person centred counselling levels 2, 3 and 4 I also work well; and very much enjoy, supervising person centred or intergrative therapists and student counsellors